twbs/bootstrap/site/content/docs/5.3/getting-started/webpack.md

 ## What is Webpack?

-[Webpack](https://webpack.js.org/) is a powerful open-source JavaScript module bundler used in modern web development.
-It takes modules with dependencies and generates static assets representing those modules, making it easier to manage complex web applications with numerous files and dependencies.
+[Webpack](https://webpack.js.org/) is a JavaScript module bundler that processes modules and their dependencies to generate static assets.
+It simplifies managing complex web applications with multiple files and dependencies.

 ## Setup